perllb/ctg-panel-tumor-only/README.md

 - NEW: Must run ctg-parse-samplesheet (Davids script) before running.
 This will create one samplesheet pr project, which contain fastq1, fastq2 and bam columns in the [Data] section.
   - You then have two alternatives: Manually join these two samplesheet into one that will be run together, or run separately for each samplesheet.
 (See how to specify samplesheet below).
 - The pipeline still includes demultiplexing.
- - It supports running several projects on the same samplesheet/pipeline run.
+ - It supports running several projects on the same samplesheet/pipeline run (but can of course run just one project).
  - It will do a common demux over all projects
   - And then move fastq files to respective projects output dir.
 - Note: In `ctg-delivery/panel-tumor-only/` there will be created a "metaid" folder, in which the demux output is written.